cypress-io/github-action/DEVELOPMENT.md

       - uses: cypress-io/github-action@2a1baeb
 ```

+You can use [cypress-gh-action-example](https://github.com/bahmutov/cypress-gh-action-example) or [cypress-gh-action-monorepo](https://github.com/bahmutov/cypress-gh-action-monorepo) as test projects.

 7. Push the change and make sure the new feature performs correctly.
 If yes, open a pull request.

 **For pull request reviewers:**